scoopex/hostctl/README.md

 jump-barfoo : web2 :  barfoo-l01-ap01, barfoo-l01-ap02, barfoo-l01-ap03, barfoo-l01-ap04, barfoo-l01-ap05, barfoo-l01-ap06
 jump-barfoo : db2 :  barfoo-l01-db01, barfoo-l01-db02, barfoo-l01-db03
 ```

  * Hostgroup web1 is only visible/usable on hosts which match to regex "foobar-l01-(ap|db)\d+" - i.e. foobar-l01-ap99
  * Hostgroup db1 is only visible/usable on hosts which match to regex "foobar-l01-(ap|db)\d+" - i.e. foobar-l01-ap99
  * Hostgroup web2 is only visible/usable on host jump-barfoo
  * Hostgroup db2 is only visible/usable on host jump-barfoo

 # Missing features

-- [ ] cluster shell mode with "--inscreen" : send STDIN of a master terminal to all screens
+- cluster shell mode with "--inscreen" : send STDIN of a master terminal to all screens
-- [ ] packaging for rpm and deb
+- packaging for rpm and deb
-- [ ] ...
+- Show the next node on prompting
+- Manual sorting of nodes
+- Health check cmd for finishing the node

 # Licence and Authors

 Additional authors are very welcome - just submit your patches as pull requests.

  * Marc Schoechlin <ms@256bit.org>
- * Marc Schoechlin <marc.schoechlin@dmc.de>